 Lower energy consumption naturally reduces a company’s environmental footprint, but heat exchangers take it a step further by reducing waste and allowing companies to draw on the energy that they transfer.
 As heat exchangers absorb the waste heat from electrical components, they can either dissipate it safely away from the components or transfer to other equipment that can utilize the energy for other purposes.
 In processes like wastewater treatment, this can reduce a company’s need for other energy sources, such as natural gas, to provide constant heating.

-To learn more about why heat exchangers are a big step in a greener direction, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about why heat exchangers are a big step in a greener direction, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.